RennurApps/AwareIM-resources/README.md

       + [Changelog](http://tomcat.apache.org/tomcat-6.0-doc/changelog.html)
         + **Windows Based Systems**
           + Installing AwareIM Tomcat
-            1. Extract the archive and open the folder.
+            1. **Extract** the archive and open the folder.
+            2. Open **webapps** folder.
-            2. Open c:/Tomcat/**webapps** folder and rename or delete c:/Tomcat/webapps/**ROOT** - This is optional.
+            3. Rename or delete **ROOT** folder - This is optional.
 You can use this folder to store store your own favicon.ico, error pages and other HTML/CSS/JS home page files.
-            3. S
+            4. Select all files and foders and press Crl+C to copy
+            5. Open you AwareIM installation Tomcat folder **C:\AwareIM\Tomcat**
+            6. Press Ctrl+V to paste and replace all files and folders.
+            7. IF you have updated Java JDK (see below), copy the latest version of tools.jar to the C:\AwareIM\Tomcat\**lib** folder to replace the old one.
         + **Linux Based Systems**
           + [Tomcat on Linux](http://tomcat.apache.org/tomcat-6.0-doc/RELEASE-NOTES.txt) - Release Notes
   + **Java JDK**